 The Civil/Consumer Clinic’s dockets contain cases involving tenant advocacy, consumer litigation, civil rights, and other general litigation not including family law.
 For family law services, please click here for more information about SMU Dedman Law's VanSickle Family Law Clinic.

-The Civil/Consumer Clinic is at capacity for the Spring Term 2020 and is no longer accepting application requests for legal assistance.
-For a list of area agencies that may provide legal assistance, please visit the Resources for the Public page for more information.
+The Civil/Consumer Clinic is at capacity for Spring Term 2021 and is no longer accepting applications for legal assistance.

 Director of the Civil/Consumer Clinic, Associate Dean for Clinics and Professor of Law